undostres-com-mx/superapp_sdk/README.md

 ## Installation

-If composer.json is present, and has the package in the requirement list do:
+If composer.json is present and has the package in the requirement list do:

 ```
 composer install